tencentyun/qcloud-documents/api/监控与管理/云监控/读取监控数据(新)_en.md

 ```

 ### 6.12 VPC
 Tencent Cloud Virtual Private Cloud (VPC) is a customized network space on Tencent Cloud that is logically isolated, which is similar to the traditional network you run in the data center.
 The service resources hosted in Tencent Cloud VPC include Cloud Virtual Machine, Cloud Load Balance, Cloud Database and other resources of Cloud Services in your Tencent Cloud.
 You can fully control your VPC environment, including customizing network segmentation, IP address and routing policy, and achieve multi-layer security protections through network ACL and security group and so on.
 At the same time, you can also use IPsec VPN/Direct Connect to connect the VPC with your data center, to deploy hybrid cloud in a flexible manner.
-Please see the <a href="https://www.qcloud.com/document/product/215/535" title="Product Overview">VPC Product Overview</a> page for detailed introductions.
+For detailed introductions, please see the <a href="https://www.qcloud.com/document/product/215/535" title="Product Overview">VPC Product Overview</a> page.
 When querying monitoring data of VPC products, the values of input parameters are as follows:

 #### 6.12.1 Peering Connection